 Oahu draws the most visitors every year of all the Hawaiian islands – nearly 4.7 million people come every year.
 There’s a good reason for that.
 Oahu offers a little bit of everything that you might want in Hawaii, and for people who aren’t sure where to start in the Aloha State, Oahu is a safe choice.

 If you want to spend most of your time in Hawaii on the beach, Maui might be the island for you.
 The island’s miles of gorgeous beaches come in white, red, and black sands.
 The beaches in Maui aren’t just picturesque, though – they’re a great destination for all kinds of water sports.
-If you like surfing, sailing, kitesurfing, , or , Maui will be right up your alley.
+If you like surfing, sailing, kitesurfing, snorkeling, or scuba diving, Maui will be right up your alley.

 Maui isn’t short on stunning views away from the beach, either.
 If you’re staying on the island, set aside a day or two to drive to the little town of Hana at the far eastern end of the island.
 The highway takes you along one of the most scenic routes in the state of Hawaii (or the entire United States, for that matter).
 Nature lovers can also visit Haleakala Crater, with its stunning views and hiking trails.
 For a morning you’ll never forget, go to Haleakala Crater at sunrise.